Introduction

 AWS Serverless architecture aims to offload the burden of server provisioning, security management, and infrastructure maintenance to AWS, enabling organizations to prioritize application development, foster DevSecOps culture, and utilize enhanced AWS Security Solutions.

 Additionally, migrating to AWS Serverless eliminates capital expenditure (CAPEX) related to server procurement and management.
-Leveraging tools like AWS Cost Explorer and AWS Budgets helps further optimize costs, aligning with strategic AWS Consulting insights.
+Leveraging tools like AWS Cost Explorer and AWS Budgets helps further optimize costs, aligning with strategic AWS cost optimization consulting best practices.

 Cost Management Resources: